Can you fire an employee for discussing salary with coworkers?

 - Provide a complaint resolution procedure which allows employees to be heard.

-- Conduct internal surveys from time to time to monitor the company’s working conditions, employee morale, and engagement and compensation expectations.
+- Conduct internal surveys from time to monitor the company’s working conditions, employee morale, and engagement and compensation expectations.